jhermann/ruby-slippers/doc/git-ignore.md

 Practical uses are ignoring local changes to files that should never be committed, like changing the version / distro in a `debian/changelog`, or adding git status information to an in-development version number stored in build configuration files.

 Any upstream changes on such files cause a merge conflict that must be manually resolved.
-Also note you can always *explictly* add such files to a change set.
+Also note you can always *explicitly* add such files to a change set.

 To help with daily usage, add these to the `[alias]` section of your `~/.gitconfig`: